philipparndt/vscode-markdown-tables/README.md

 ## Settings

-This extension introduces some settings that you may setup in your user settings or workspace settings.
+This extension introduces some settings that you may set up in your user settings or workspace settings.

 Available settings: